-Operator: Good day, everyone.
-Welcome to the Groupon's First Quarter 2013 Financial Results Conference Call.
-At this time, all participants are in listen-only mode.
+Operator: Good day, everyone, and welcome to the Groupon's Second Quarter 2013 Financial Results Conference Call.
+At this time, all participants are in a listen-only mode.
 A question-and-answer session will follow the Company's formal remarks.
-Today's conference call is being recorded.
+Today's conference is being recorded.

 For opening remarks, I'd now like to turn the call over to the Senior Director of Investor Relations, Genny Konz.
 Please go ahead.

 During this call, we'll discuss certain non-GAAP financial measures in our press release and our filings with the SEC each of which is posted on our Investor Relations website.
-You will find additional disclosures regarding non-GAAP measures including reconciliations of these measures with U.S. GAAP measures.
-Finally, unless otherwise stated all comparisons in this call will be against our results for the comparable period of 2012.
+You will find additional disclosures regarding non-GAAP measures including reconciliations of these measures with U.S. GAAP.
+Finally, unless otherwise stated, all comparisons in this call will be against our results for the comparable period of 2012.

 Now, I will turn the call over to Eric.

-Eric Lefkofsky - Office of the Chief Executive: Thanks, Genny.
-We're encouraged by our performance in the first quarter of 2013.
-Gross billings growth of 4% year-over-year was driven by 23% growth in North America; revenue growth of 8% was driven by 42% growth in North America, and sequentially, operating income improved by $34 million in the past quarter.
+Eric Lefkofsky - CEO: Thanks Genny.
+We are pleased with our performance in the second quarter of 2013, exceeding the top end of our operating profit range by $19 million.
+Gross billings growth of 10% year-over-year was driven by 30% growth in North America.
+Revenue growth of 7% was driven by 45% growth in North America.
+And sequentially, operating income excluding stock-based compensation and acquisition related costs known as CSOI improved by about $8 million reaching $59 million and adjusted increased to $81 million in the quarter.